shimaore/black-metal/queuer.coffee.md

 Only re-process if an agent is idle.

           if state is 'idle'
+            some_call = yield agent.get_remote_call()
+            if some_call?
-            yield agent.set_remote_call null
+              debug.dev 'Error: Agent is idle but still has remote call', agent.key, some_call.key yield agent.set_remote_call null
             if yield @on_agent_idle agent
               yield @report_idle agent